Courses and training programs

 Computer software and systems training

-The Office of Talent and Leadership Development offers a range of computer software courses specific to the University's standard operating environment, both online and face-to-face.These courses are designed to broaden your skills, knowledge and effectiveness and enhance your confidence and capabilities with our computer systems and software programs.
+The Office of People and Success offers a range of computer software and system courses specific to the University's standard operating environment, both online and face-to-face.These courses are designed to broaden your skills, knowledge and effectiveness and enhance your confidence and capabilities with our computer systems and software programs.

 - Callista Fundamentals (online)